 You might have started out blogging with a good thought of sharing information on your blog but what use is it if people can’t easily find the information what they came looking for.
 I have come across many bloggers who would display a whole lot of images on their blog’s sidebar.
 I mean, what’s the point?
 People do not care what blog awards you have been nominated for or to what blogger groups you belong.
 And it is so irritating to find many bloggers embedding a whole lot of social crap to their website making it crawl like a tortoise.
 Just keep in mind, embedding so many external resources to your blog’s widget area is going to slow down your website and visitors are going to be pissed off when that happens.

 No one wants to see all your Instagram photos, Facebook posts, Twitter tweets and Pinterest boards on your blog.
 It’s called a blog for a reason.
 Maybe you can add a link back to your social profiles, but embedding everything makes your blog look like a total mess.
 And again there are advertisement banners placed linking out to your blog sponsors/affiliate sites.
-All these reasons I assume contribute to readers don’t giving a damn about what’s displayed in your blog sidebar.
+All these reasons I assume contribute to readers don’t give a damn about what’s displayed on your blog sidebar.

 Long back, links to important content of any website can be found in its sidebar but nowadays it’s filled with junk – a place where all nonsense resides contributing nothing and adding no value to your blog.
 You can change this trend by placing useful and fewer number of widgets in your blog sidebar and getting rid off all social media embeds.
 For a change, add something which the visitor might find useful and at the most display just one advertisement on your sidebar.